-Study tends to be student centred, self-initiated and should be ongoing in nature.
-Study can take the following forms:
+- Self-directed and student-centered work that is self-initiated and should be ongoing in nature.
+Home Study can take the following forms:

-- re-reading class notes
+- a) re-reading class notes

-- practising vocabulary
+- b) practicing vocabulary

-- revision of work completed earlier
+- c) revision of work completed earlier

-- wider reading
+- d) wider reading

-- re-organising folders and notes
+- e) re-organising folders and notes

-- re-reading texts and novels
+- f) re-reading texts and novels

-- summarising notes and further reading.
+- g) summarising notes and further reading.

-All students should use their College diaries to record homestudy.
+All students should use their College diaries to record their Homework and organize their Home Study.